Jacob-Rose/eclipse-os/readme.md

 - 4 Button (2 wire + pullup resistor)
 - 1 GC9A01 Screen (SPI Interface)
 - 1 WS2812B Output [LED_RINGS]
-- 2 External WS2812B Outputs [BODY_LEDS, GLASSES_LEDS]
+- 1 External WS2812B Outputs (BODY_LEDS)
 - 1 Psuedo WS2812B Input (WS2812B connector used for buttons)

 ## Legalese
 I take great pride in my work.
 With much of this work being the "game-systems" side of things, I found showing/reproing this full stack setup from the top down was vital for me to continue redoing/expanding these types of projects.
 I understand the importance of open source work and sharing knowledge, which is why this is provided.

 My wish though is that you do not remake what I have made, but you make something new.
 I hope this is mearly a reference for the work and steps, but please, don't be a script kiddie, make something new from this, I made it so easy for ya.

+I do not own any images provided in this.

 License Info is located in the [license file](license.md).
 GNU GPLv3